-- Preheat the oven to 375 and make sure your cast iron skillet (10-inch) is well seasoned.
-You can use a 9-in round, an 8x8, or a 9x9 baking dish if you don't have a cast iron skillet, just make sure to lightly grease it.
+- Preheat the oven to 375° and make sure your cast iron skillet (10-inch) is well seasoned.
+You can also use a 9-in round, an 8×8, or a 9×9 ceramic or glass baking dishes if you prefer, just make sure to lightly grease it.

-- Spread mixture in a baking dish evenly and top off with more grated Asiago cheese.
+- Spread the dip mixture in a baking dish evenly and top off with the cheese that you set aside.

 - Bake for 17-20 minutes.
 (You can turn on broil for a few seconds if you want a golden brown top but make sure to keep an eye on it.)